A tart rhubarb plum filling topped with a sweet crispy, nutty brown sugar oatmeal topping served pipping hot with a scoop of rich vanilla ice cream.

 I couldn’t decide what kind of plums to buy so we bought 3 different kinds.
 Some were sweeter than others, but when combined with the rhubarb the filling was pretty tart.
 Perfect with the sweet crumbly topping and rich vanilla ice cream melting over the top.

-Cool and drain the fruit of most of the syrup.
+- Cool and drain the fruit of most of the syrup.
 You don't need the fruit to be bone dry, some syrup is still nice.
 Reserve the syrup for another use.
-Place the fruit in the prepare pie plate.
+Place the fruit in the prepared pie plate.

 We just returned for a wonderful vacation to Bermuda.
 I couldn’t resist sharing a few of my favorite pictures.